 Chia seeds are among the healthiest foods on the planet.
-I love chia.
+I love Chia Seeds.
 Let me know if you like this info and try the recipe!
 Love your comments!
 I hope you’ll love them!
 They are FIT Fresh Fun Fast Food & SOOOO YUMMY

 ♥, Becca Tebon F.I.T.